 The brief Steps

-- Buyer and seller meet Notary Clerk at The Ministry Of Justice.
+- Buyer and seller meet the Notary Clerk at The Ministry Of Justice.

 - Both parties submit their documents.
 The notary clerk prepares the new title deed and signs it.